1. Confirm that you have qualifying full-time employment.

 Borrowers can have several different types of federal loans, including Direct Loans, Federal Family Education Loans (FFELs), and Perkins Loans.
-Some federal loans are even owned by private companies.
-To qualify for the Limited PSLF Waiver, borrowers with federal loan types that are not Direct Loans (e.g., FFELs or Perkins Loans) must consolidate those loans into the Direct Loan Program by October 31, 2022.
+Some federal loans are even owned by private companies or schools.
+To qualify for the One-Time Adjustment, borrowers with federal loan types that are not Direct Loans (e.g., FFELs or Perkins Loans) must apply to consolidate those loans into the Direct Loan Program by May 1, 2023.

-- Parent PLUS Loans are not directly eligible for the Limited PSLF Waiver.
+- Parent PLUS Loans are not directly eligible for the One-Time Adjustment for PSLF purposes.
 However, Parent PLUS Loans that were previously consolidated into a Direct Consolidation Loan will receive credit for repayment periods after the consolidation.
-Additionally, if Parent PLUS Loans are or were consolidated with student loans that the parent took out for their own education, the entire resulting Direct Consolidation Loan can receive credit under the waiver based on the parent’s student loans.
+Additionally, if Parent PLUS Loans are or were consolidated with student loans that the parent took out for their own education, the entire resulting Direct Consolidation Loan can receive credit under the Adjustment based on the parent’s student loans.